bluetoother/ble-shepherd/README.md

 **Arguments**

 1. `app` (*Function*): The application function that will be called after initialization completes.
 2. `spCfg` (*Object*): This value-object has two properties `path` and `options` for configuring the serial port.
     - `path`: a string that refers to the system path of the serial port, e.g., `'/dev/ttyUSB0'`
     - `options`: an object for setting up the [seiralport](https://www.npmjs.com/package/serialport#to-use).
 The default value of `options` is shown in the following example.

-Note: You do not need to fill `spCfg` field if you are using CSR8510 SoC.
+Note: There is no need to fill `spCfg` field if you are using CSR8510 SoC.

 **Returns**